SIO 209 Introduction to MATLAB (section 96772), Fall 2022 (1 unit S/U)

 indexing & logical, functions, loops, vectorizing code for efficiency, structures, cell arrays, Native MATLAB NetCDF, SNCtools NetCDF.

 You do not need any background with MATLAB or computer programming.
 Programming is learned best by practice, so in order to follow along and do the homework, you will need to have access to a computer that runs MATLAB.
-Under current COVID-19 UCSD policy, this course format has been changed to remote instruction, however, students can still participate in person in the Eckart Computer lab if they choose.
-If you want to participate remotely but do not have access to a computer, please contact the instructor in advance so that we can discuss with the graduate division.
+You can bring your own laptop or use a computer in the Eckart lab.
 UCSD has a campus-wide MATLAB license, instructions for students are here.
-Another option is to try the virtual lab.
+Other options for MATLAB access are included here.
 Worst case scenario, a student version is available at the UCSD bookstore ($100), but that should not be necessary.

 ** Before coming to class on the first day: